eventEmitter/ee-dynamodb/README.md

 	user.delete( function( err ){} );

-	// static delete
+	// static delete ( not implemente yet )
 	db.tablename.remove( filter, [ cb ] );
 	db.user.remove( { name: [ "michael", "fabian" ] }, function(){} );

+### ATTENTION

-you may not be able to create or use tables with the following names:
+in order to access tables or attributes on items with reserved names you have to use the following methods:

+	db.table( name )
+	item.set( name, value )
+	item.get( name )

+reserved names for tables are:
+- $id
+- $

+reserved names on items are
+- $
+- $id
+- $request
+- $typeEncoder
+- save
+- get
+- set
 - init
-- createTable
-- deleteTable
-- $
-- $events
-- __request